Sitka, Alaska: Schools

 The Sitka School District, the designated public school district, runs several schools in Sitka, including Sitka High School and Pacific High School, as well as the town's only middle school, Blatchley Middle School.
 It also runs a home school assistance program through Terry's Learning Center.

 Mt.
-Edgecumbe High School, a State of Alaska-run boarding high school for rural, primarily Native students, is located on Japonski Island adjacent to University of Alaska Southeast.
+Edgecumbe High School, a State of Alaska-run boarding high school for rural, primarily Native students, is located on Japonski Island adjacent to the University of Alaska Southeast.

 One private school is available in Sitka: Sitka Adventist School.

 Alaska State Trooper Academy

 The Alaska State Trooper Academy – the academy for all Alaska State Troopers – is located in Sitka.

 Libraries

 Sitka Public Library, formerly Kettleson Memorial Library, is the public library for Sitka.
 It receives about 100,000 guests annually and houses a collection of 75,000 books, audiobooks, music recordings, reference resources, videos (DVD and VHS), as well as an assortment of Alaskan and national periodicals.
 Its annual circulation is 133,000.
 The library is well known by visitors for its view.
 The large windows in front of the reading area look south across Eastern Channel towards the Pyramids.

 Until its closing, Sitka was also home to Stratton Library, the academic library of Sheldon Jackson College.